J-lewen/erp/content.en/docs/table-of-contents/training/part_8.md

 <u> Activity</u>

-Have a go at cleaning the dataset provided in ERPLAB.
-Pay close attention to when the triggers fall, and ensure that you don't unnecessarily remove trials by removing data that falls into the baseline period, or epoch of interest.
+Finally, save your version of the script to your computer so as to ensure you have an up-to-date script for subsequent tutorial sections (and your own data analysis!).

 <u>FAQ</u>

-{{% expand "Q1" %}}
+{{% expand "How do I choose my offline reference site(s)?" %}}
 A1.{{% /expand %}}

 {{% expand "Q2" %}}